- Kristine Campagna

 First Connections: This program serves families statewide.
 It is a short-term program that addresses families' needs and links them with resources in their community.
 Pregnant women and families with young children, birth to age three may receive visits. (more)

 Parents as Teachers: This long-term, evidence-based program serves pregnant women and families with young children across the state.
-The Department funds some sites in Central Falls, Pawtucket, and Woonsocket. (more)
+The Department funds some sites in Central Falls, Pawtucket, Providence, and Woonsocket. (more)